yt-project/yt/doc/source/visualizing/plots.rst

 :ref:`_set-image-units`).

 It is not required to specify both ``zmin`` and ``zmax``.
-Left unset, they will default to extremal values in the current view.
-This default beheviour can be enforced or restored by passing ``zmin="min"`` (reps. ``zmax="max"``) explicitly.
+Left unset, they will default to the extreme values in the current view.
+This default behavior can be enforced or restored by passing ``zmin="min"`` (reps. ``zmax="max"``) explicitly.